 The aim of the course is to let students show that: they can read, critically examine and relate to research papers and furthermore articulate their own work in the form of a short paper.
-See course plan.
+See the course plan.

 The examination is based on:

 - reflections (~one page each) on each of the six seminars of the course.
 The reflections should be based on what is presented in the seminar - both the paper and the lecture.
-The one-page reflection should demonstrate the the student can maintain a critical stance towards that content of the paper and discuss both the strong and weak points in the research presented.
-When relevant, the reflection should refer to other research papers or books that may shed light on or put a perspective to the content of the seminar.
+The one-page reflection should demonstrate the student can maintain a critical stance towards that content of the paper and discuss both the strong and weak points in the research presented.
+When relevant, the reflection should refer to other research papers or books that may shed light on or put a perspective on the content of the seminar.
 Each reflection receives a pass or fail.
 We will provide detailed individual comments on the first two reflections and then randomly on the final four (aiming for personal feedback on about 1/3 of the reflections).